-The SSOG award amount is calculated by subtracting from the total cost of attendance (COA) the student contribution; expected family contribution (determined from completion of the FAFSA); and federal awards received (including the Pell Grant, the Federal Supplemental Educational Opportunity Grant (FSEOG), and the federal TEACH grant).
+The SSOG award amount is calculated by subtracting from the total cost of attendance (COA) the student contribution; expected family contribution (determined from FAFSA completion); and federal awards received (including the Pell Grant, the Federal Supplemental Educational Opportunity Grant [FSEOG], and the federal TEACH grant).
 The amount remaining, up to \$5,500 annually for students enrolled in 15 credits for each of two semesters, is the SSOG award amount.
 Awards for students in less than 15 credits per semester are prorated.
 The maximum annual award for students in 12 credits for each of two semesters is \$4,400.